 Instructions

-- Preheat the oven to 425°F and place a rack in the middle.
-Place a 10 inch cast-iron pan, a small pie pan, or an 8×8 square baking dish in the oven to preheat with the pan.
+- Preheat your oven to 425°F and place a rack in the middle.
+Place a 10 inch cast iron skillet, a small pie pan, or an 8×8 square baking dish in the oven to preheat along with the oven.
+After a few minutes, add bacon grease or butter to the skillet to melt and swirl it around to make sure it gets up the sides of the skillet.1 tablespoon butter or bacon grease

-- In a bowl, whisk together the flour, cornmeal, baking powder, baking soda, and salt.
+- In a small bowl, whisk together the all-purpose flour, cornmeal, baking powder, baking soda, and salt.¾ cup all-purpose flour, ¾ cup yellow cornmeal, 1 ½ teaspoons baking powder, ½ teaspoon baking soda, ½ teaspoon kosher salt

 - In a large bowl, whisk together the buttermilk and the eggs.
-Add the melted butter.
+Add the melted butter to the buttermilk mixture.1 cup buttermilk, 2 eggs, 5 tablespoons butter

-- Add the flour-cornmeal mixture and stir just until combined.
+- Add the dry ingredients to the wet ingredients and stir just until combined.
+Do not overmix.

 Notes